OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 <!-- markdownlint-disable MD012 MD031 MD033 -->

-This section guides you how to install the OpenBB Terminal and SDK from PyPI.
+This section provides steps to install the OpenBB Terminal and SDK from PyPI.
 This installation type supports Windows, macOS and Linux systems. **Before starting the installation process, make sure the following pieces of software are installed.**

 <details><summary>Miniconda</summary>
 Miniconda is a Python environment and package manager.
 It is required for installing certain dependencies.